petreboy14/rediscomplete/README.md

 * Updates to data will be reflected in index searches.
 * Autocomplete single or multi-words in left to right strategy very quickly.
 * Removal of item cleans up index.
-* Customizable id/search fields and autogeneration of unique id if one doesn't exist.
+* Customizable id/search/sort fields and auto-generation of unique id if one doesn't exist.
 * Customizable namespacing so as to not interfere with your existing redis entries.
-* Automatic alphabetical sorting by search field.
+* Automatic alphabetical or custom sorting by sort field.
 * 100% code coverage

 ## Installation